Gadadria99/IAB207-A3/README.md

 # IAB207-A3
 Group 51

-Main is protected requiring updates be pushed to a branch and a push request being made.
+Main is protected requiring updates to be pushed to a branch and a push request being made.